Policies and Procedures

 Painting of student rooms in residence halls, apartments and theme houses is not permitted.

-Augustana College is not liable for any property belonging to students which may be lost, stolen, or damaged in any way wherever this may occur on the College’s premises, including storage and laundry facilities.
+Augustana University is not liable for any property belonging to students which may be lost, stolen, or damaged in any way wherever this may occur on the University’s premises, including storage and laundry facilities.
 Students are strongly encouraged to lock their room anytime they are not in close proximity to their room.
 Students who abuse property that is not their own will be referred to the Judicial System.

 Pets and live animals with the exception of tropical fish are not permitted in student housing.
-Aquariums have a 20 gallon limit.
+Aquariums have a 20-gallon limit.
 (Interruptions of electrical service are likely during vacation periods due to maintenance requirements).

 South Campus – Bergsaker & Solberg Halls